RosettaCommons/documentation/SEWING.md

 ###Flags common to all SEWING movers
 ```
+-s                              The input PDB (ignored, but still required, for many SEWING Movers)
 -sewing:model_file_name         The name of the file to read models from
 -sewing:score_file_name         The name of the file to read scores (edges) from
 -sewing:assembly_type generate  The type of Assembly to generate (allows 'continuous' and 'discontinuous')